Planner Price Calculator

-Michelle Lee (from Victoria, Australia) started Paper Saver almost 7 years ago.
+Michelle Lee (from Melbourne VIC, Australia) started Paper Saver about 8 years ago.

 The Paper Saver started in Melbourne, Australia, in 2015 with the simple goal to reduce paper waste.
 Designed by my co-founder and partner Jon Yong, he and I are now also parents with the desire for our two young children to grow up in a sustainable world.
 Driven by this, the Paper Saver aims to promote environmental awareness and sustainable living.